langflow-ai/langflow/DEVELOPMENT.md

 ### Option 1 (Preferred): Use a Dev Container

-Open this repostiory as a Dev Container per your IDEs instructions.
+Open this repository as a Dev Container per your IDEs instructions.

 #### Microsoft VS Code